 Modern thermal scopes carry a ton of internal technology, so it should come as no surprise that they generally weigh more than a traditional scope.
 If you need to lug your rifle (and a mounted optic) long distances over rough terrain or through dense woods, the size and weight of your thermal optic becomes a serious consideration.

 Some scopes only have a single reticle or none at all.
-Whether you need a thermal scope for tactical shooting or hunting nocturnal predators, before settling on an optic, be sure the reticle is appropriate for your shooting needs.
+Whether you need a thermal scope for tactical shooting or hunting nocturnal predators, be sure the reticle is appropriate for your shooting needs.

-Some thermal scopes have no magnification, while others may offer up to 16x or more.
+Some thermal scopes have no magnification.
+Others may offer up to 16x or more.
 The level of magnification you need depends on your shooting pursuits.

 The magnification on a thermal scope will be either optical or digital.